 Accommodation (details on our accommodation page), on all residential courses

-Linen and towels for the duration of your stay
+Linen, towels, organic shampoo & shower gel, for the duration of your stay

 We have bikes on-site free for your use to venture out and discover the surrounding countryside